 White sauces form the backbone of so much of our cooking today – simple and quick, it’s one of the first thing I like to teach beginners.
-And if the beginner is a child, I often start with pudding or pastry cream – just one of the thousands of recipes made with what is really nothing more than a white sauce.
+And if the beginner is a child, I often start with pudding or pastry cream – just one of the thousands of recipes that start out just like a white sauce.

 The classic French name is Bechamel – somehow it just sounds better, doesn’t it!
 Oooh la la.
 Knowing how to make your own will free you up from all those recipes using canned soup.
 By the way, many of the suggestions below are a great way to use up left over white sauce, too.

 When you make a roux with flour and butter and add milk, you have a white sauce.
 The below all use one cup of milk, and all may be doubled.
 The thin sauce makes about a cup, the thicker ones just a bit less.
 A medium white sauce is what is used in most recipes, unless the recipe specifies something else.

 - Thin White Sauce: 1 tablespoon butter, 1 tablespoon flour

 - Medium White Sauce: 2 tablespoons butter, 2 tablespoons flour

 - Thick White Sauce: 3 tablespoons butter, 3 tablespoons flour

 - Heavy White Sauce: 4 tablespoons butter, and yes, you got it, 4 tablespoons flour.